pettinen/librewolf/README.md

 ```
 It takes about an hour for me to complete, but it needs to be done only once.

-Now we're ready to actually build Librewolf:
+Now we're ready to actually build LibreWolf:
 ```
 cd librewplf-$(version)
 ./mach build
 ```
-Then we can run it,
+Also takes me an hour.
+Then, we can run it:
 ```
 ./mach run
 ```
-or make a package.
+Or make a package:
 ```
 ./mach package
 ```